macmcmeans/aleaPRNG/README.md

 <br>&nbsp;<br>

 ## Application:
 Use this to quickly generate random numbers with good statistical properties.
-NOTE: This generator is not cryptographically secure.
+NOTE: This generator is not <a href="https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator">cryptographically secure</a>.
 If you need a secure generator then consider <a href="https://github.com/macmcmeans/isaacCSPRNG">ISAAC</a> for your application; a fast, long-period generator and discrete message cipher.
 <br>&nbsp;<br>